-• Upon submitting the exam, the student may be allowed to review missed questions.
-The review will likely be for a limited time (8-10 minutes).
+- Upon submitting the exam, the student may be allowed to review missed questions.
+The review will likely be for a limited time (5-8 minutes).
 Take advantage of this time as individual opportunities to review later is at the instructor's discretion.
-No writing of notes is allowed during this time.
-With ExamMonitor, you are being videoed during this review period.

-- Upon completion of the exam, the student must upload the exam; a GREEN screen indicates that the upload was successful. - Students MUST show the GREEN screen to the proctor before leaving the exam room. (on campus) - Students MUST turn in their scratch paper to the proctor before leaving the exam room. (on campus)
+No writing of notes is allowed during this time. - Upon completion of the exam, the student must upload the exam; a GREEN screen indicates that the upload was successful. - Students MUST show the GREEN screen to the proctor before leaving the exam room. - Students MUST turn in their scratch paper to the proctor before leaving the exam room.